arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 ### Viewing the contents of a file

+There are several different ways to view the contents of a file.
+You might want to see every line of a short file printed in its entirety, but if your file is 1000 lines long, or has lines containing thousands of characters, you might want to look at particular parts of the file.

+`cat`
+---
-The easiest way to see the contents of a file is the `cat` function.
-If you run `cat` followed by a file name, the command line interface will print out the contents of that file line by line.
+The easiest way to see the contents of a short file is the `cat` function.
+If you run `cat` followed by a file name, the command line interface will print out the entire contents of that file line by line.

 Give it a try: